 Aursjøvegen (the Aursjø Road) beats most roads in Norway when it comes to spectacular scenery.
-This mountain road from Sunndalsøra in Sunndal district to Eidsvåg in Nesset district extends for 121 km, including a 55-km tolled section originally built in 1947 for construction traffic working on the Aura power station.
+This mountain road from Sunndalsøra in Sunndal district to Eidsvåg in Molde district extends for 121 km, including a 55-km tolled section originally built in 1947 for construction traffic working on the Aura power station.

 The many attractions along the way include towering mountains, well-maintained hiking trails, Aurstaupet viewpoint, Mardalsfossen waterfall, Eikesdalsvatnet lake, the Dovrefjell-Sunndalsfjella national park, rock carvings, mountain dairies, Aursjøhytta lodge, Nesset parsonage.
 Aursjøvegen invites you to enjoy an unforgetable journey by car, by bike, or on foot!